General James Henry Lane, Lane's Brigade, 7th 18th 28th 33rd

 Major and Lt.
 Col., 1st North Carolina

 Infantry Regt; Colonel, 28th North Carolina Infantry; appointed Brigadier General Nov.
-1862; commanded his brigade at Fredericksburg, Chancellorsville, Gettysburg, the Wilderness, and Petersburg.
+1862; commanded his brigade at Fredericksburg, Chancellorsville, Gettysburg, The Wilderness, and Siege of Petersburg.

 - Post-war